-Trump-backed candidate leads Honduras presidential vote, early trends show
+Trump-backed candidate Nasry Asfura leads Honduras race, early trends show

-Nasry Asfura holds a narrow lead over his rival Salvador Nasralla, with about 40 percent of the votes counted.
+Nasry Asfura holds a narrow lead over his rival Salvador Nasralla, with about 40 percent of votes in presidential election counted.

-A conservative politician backed by United States President Donald Trump is leading the Honduran presidential election, with about 40 percent of the votes tallied.
+Nasry Asfura, a conservative politician backed by United States President Donald Trump, is leading the Honduran presidential election, with about 40 percent of the votes tallied.

-Preliminary results on Monday showed that the National Party candidate, Nasry Asfura, had secured 41 percent of the ballots so far, putting him marginally ahead of his Liberal Party rival, Salvador Nasralla, who had about 39 percent.
+Preliminary results on Monday showed that the National Party candidate had secured 41 percent of the ballots so far, putting him marginally ahead of his Liberal Party rival, Salvador Nasralla, who had about 39 percent.

 Recommended Storieslist of 1 itemend of list